Double-banded Sandgrouse as water indicator

 • They fly in a straight line from the roosting point to the water

-• They prefer permanent water sources, which are clean and where they can stand at the bottom in such a way that the water reaches up to mid-breast.
+• They prefer clean, permanent water sources where they can stand at the bottom so that the water reaches up to mid-breast.

 We appreciate your opinion